 “I’m beautiful no matter how long or short my hair is,” I commented to someone on Facebook when they told me to not cut my hair short because I’m beautiful with long hair.
 As if I wouldn’t still be beautiful if I cut my hair off.
 Nine months ago I made the decision to chop off my long locks and run with the pixie cut and I am still beautiful.

 It was a decision I didn’t really even agonize over.
-I have doubly thick hair, or at least all hair stylists Baton Rouge have said so.
+I have doubly thick and curly hair, or at least all hair stylists Baton Rouge have said so.
 It has thick strands and then I have a lot of hair too.
+I’ve had to learn new ways to style curly hair.
 So when I cut off two feet of my hair, it weighed three pounds.
 I kid you not.
 My hair was so thick and long that there was nothing I could do with it that made it manageable.
 If I wanted to blow dry it I needed to plan on building at least an hour into my schedule for that.
 Because it was so thick it took at least a day to air dry.
 If I washed it before bed so it might be remotely dry in the morning I had to sleep on wet pillows.
 It would dread by itself and had been colored for the last 14 years so it probably wasn’t in the best shape imaginable.
 The decision to go short was one I was really looking forward to.

 However, I thought it might be important to do a little research first.
 Going from really long hair to really short hair would probably be really different.
 Maybe I should find out if a pixie cut would look cute on my face shape?
 So I started in on the Pinterest and Google research.
 Everything I read was basically negative.
 As someone who cannot be categorized as skinny, most articles basically said fat people should never have short hair.
 I’d look butch, people might think I was a lesbian, it won’t be beautiful, and most importantly no man would think a woman with short hair was sexy.